-The Top 26 Archaeological Sites of Greece You Need to See
+Top 30 Archaeological Sites and Landmarks of Greece

-I don’t think there is a square kilometre, anywhere in this magnificent country, which does not boast some archaeological find, some which are reproductions of Greek architecture constructed by the Romans when Greece was under the control of the Roman Empire and others connected to some mystical ancient Greek myth, it seems that under everything there is something.
+I don’t think there is a square kilometre anywhere in this magnificent country which does not boast some archaeological find, be it a reproduction of Greek architecture constructed by the Romans when Greece was under the control of the Roman Empire or a temple connected to some mystical ancient Greek myth.

 Athens